santhoshthangaraj/Find-Your-Car/README.md

   Roles:

-• Designed ER diagrams, Database Schema
+• Designed ER diagrams, Database Schema.

 •	Designed a website for online sale of cars based on MVC architecture and implemented the UI design in Microsoft Visual Studio with back end database as SQL Server.

 •	Created procedures, triggers in SQL Server, linked them using C# for accessing and maintaining data